-Bridgestone Auto Emergency Kit -Emergency Kit you must have that have all the necessities you need in case of emergency, packs a lot of stuff you really need in case of emergency like flat tire, jumping cables, etc. Check it out
+Lifeline Excursion Road for All Emergency Needs -Emergency Kit you must have that have all the necessities you need in case of emergency, packs a lot of stuff you really need in case of emergency like flat tire, jumping cables, etc…

-T-Mobile: Almost everyone has smartphone this days, this is the best carrier if you want to have most affordable plan for students where you will have coverage almost everywhere in the world if you sign up for their T-Mobile One Plan.
+T-Mobile: Almost everyone has smartphone these days, this is the best carrier if you want to have most affordable plan for students where you will have coverage almost everywhere in the world if you sign up for their T-Mobile One Plan.
 They also have some of the best prepaid plans available.
-Check out Tmobile for yourself.
 You can also see my post on best mobile plans for students.

 Laptop: I currently have a MacBook Pro and suggest it to anyone for either it is for school or some programs that require editing.
 This machine will serve you for many years, so this makes it a great investment.
 I would also recommend MacBook Air to students as well because it will serve you throughout school and every day to day tasks with no problem either.
 Or even a new MacBook will serve you great.

 Smartphone: And again, Apple device. iPhone thumbs up.
-Now, don’t get the iPhone or any other product brand new unless you are a huge fun of Apple and willing to spend a lot of money to keep up with them.
-The newest iPhone is “iPhone X” as you may heard and costs well over $1000, if you can afford it, then great for you.
-I still have an iPhone 6s and happy with it.
-Waiting for a trade in deal for a new one from T-Mobile hopefully soon 🙂 other than that I’ll stick to my iPhone for as long as possible, it’s just a phone after-all.
+Now, don’t get the iPhone or any other product brand new unless you are a huge fan of Apple and willing to spend a lot of money to keep up with them.
+The newest iPhone is “iPhone 11” and as you may heard it costs around $1,000 to start, if you can afford it – then great for you.

 If you haven’t tried Airbnb then consider it for your next trip instead of hotels.
 In many cases this is a great way to have your own place for a stay in a new city.
 There are many benefits come with going through AirBnb like the place owner that you are renting from will most likely guide you if you are new to that city and want to explore it to the fullest.